Ciguatera Toxicity

 Back

 Ciguatera poisoning is the most common nonbacterial fish-borne poisoning in the United States.[1]
-It is caused by consumption of reef fish contaminated with ciguatoxin, which originates with certain dinoflagellates (ie, algae) associated with coral reef systems and accumulates up the food chain from small herbivorous fish to larger carnivorous fish, such as barracuda (see the image below) and grouper.
+It is caused by consumption of reef fish contaminated with ciguatoxin (CTX), which originates with certain dinoflagellates (ie, algae) associated with coral reef systems and accumulates up the food chain from small herbivorous fish to larger carnivorous fish, such as barracuda (see the image below) and grouper.
 Contaminated fish have no specific odor, color, or taste, making identification of potential contamination extremely difficult.

 View Image